Friday, September 23, 2016

 - Penguin is now more granular.
 Penguin now devalues spam by adjusting ranking based on spam signals, rather than affecting ranking of the whole site.

-The web has significantly changed over the years, but as we said in our original post, webmasters should be free to focus on creating amazing, compelling websites.
+The web has significantly changed over the years, but as we said in our original post, webmasters should focus on creating amazing, compelling websites.
 It's also important to remember that updates like Penguin are just one of more than 200 signals we use to determine rank.

-As always, if you have feedback, you can reach us on our forums, Twitter and Google+.
+As always, if you have feedback, you can reach us on our forums and on Twitter.